 - A mix of these colours

-- (Sleeveless) vests fail to comply with rules prescribed by the Saskatchewan Government.
+- (Sleeveless) vests is now accepted by the Saskatchewan Government.

-- Camouflage clothing should only be worn for bear hunting, practiced only by archers.
+- Camouflage clothing should only be worn for bear hunting, practiced only by archers or waterfowl.

 - If you are using a rifle or powder rifle, you must wear coloured clothing as indicated above.

 - An orange cap or tuque (mandatory only for whitetail deer hunting) – available at the outfitters